jvandonsel/beacon/README.md

 I ended up single-threading everything, with polling loops and using select() to watch for serial characters from the user.

-There's no Micropython type annotation library available, but comment-based type annotations kinda work, and are better than nothing.
+There's no MicroPython type annotation library available, but comment-based type annotations kinda work, and are better than nothing.

 NTP is used to determine UTC time.
 The Meteo weather library returns a UTC time zone offset for the given latitude/longitude along with the weather, which I use to determine local time.
 Local time is then used to determine a single weather forecase for the next 8 hours.
 NTP on MicroPython is flaky, but more or less works.

+At my family's request, the beacon stops indicating weather and turns itself into a night-light from 11:00pm to 7:00am.

+The actual Boston beacon blinks with a harsh on-off pattern.
+I chose to produce a softer pulsing pattern using PWM.

 ## Construction Notes
 I used perfboard and cut out a circular shape with a Dremel.
-I also needed to Dremel out a hole near the base of the lantern to accomodate a USB plug.
+I also needed to Dremel out a hole near the metal base of the lantern to accomodate a USB plug.
 Some plastic screws and standoffs were enough to hold the board in place.

 ![](https://github.com/jvandonsel/beacon/blob/main/lantern-bottom.jpg)

 ## Weather API
 The beacon uses [OpenMeteo](https://open-meteo.com/en/docs) for the weather API.
 This API returns JSON weather info with WMO numeric weather codes rather than text descriptions.
+The most severe weather during the next 8 hours is then chosen for display.

 My first choice was the [National Weather Service API](https://www.weather.gov/documentation/services-web-api) but the SSL certificate logic in MicroPython choked on the site.